Why do we include the area (cm2) in our sizing options? Why does that matter? Isn’t the dimensions the only thing that

 120 x 40 = 4,800

 We doubled the dimensions, but the area of the canvas is 4x the area of the smaller size!
-Showing the area sizes of our artworks gives you a quick glance at how much more value a size increase is.
-For example our 60 x 20cm float framed canvas panorama is $212.
+Looking at area sizes of artworks gives you a quick glance at how much more value a size increase is.
+For example our 60 x 20cm float framed canvas is $212.
 While our 120 x 40cm is $426.
 The larger size has 4 times more area, yet only around double the price.
 This is a massive increase in value!

 Our panoramas are made from massive resolution files as a result of creating the final image out of 4-10 stitched single images.
 An increase of 4 x the area is massive when you think about how much extra space there is to show finer details.
 Take a look at this image.
 Can you spot the carving on the cave wall? (click on image to view full size)